 Insurance Limits for Your Mobile Home

 For many people, their mobile home will be one of the largest assets they buy in their lifetime, if not their most significant.
 In some areas of the U.S., like San Diego, mobile homes can be worth way over $300,000.
 That is a greater value than many traditional homes across the country.
-A good, solid mobile home insurance plan needs to be put in place to protect it.
+A good, solid mobile home insurance plan must be implemented to protect it.

-It makes financial sense to get a secured policy that will cover your home’s value.
+Getting a secured policy that covers your home’s value makes financial sense.
 This way, if your modular pad is worth $100,000, then that is the coverage amount you need to aim for.
 If you are lucky enough to own a manufactured home overlooking the ocean in Santa Barbara or a desired coastal area, it could be worth over $500,000.
-This means you need to secure enough coverage to replace the home’s value.
+This means you must secure enough coverage to replace the home’s value.
 In this case, you should get insurance limits near $500,000 to cover the replacement value of your home.

 Mobile Home Insurance Costs

-Pricing depends on several factors like the property’s age and value, the deductible amount, type and amount of coverage, and location.
+Pricing depends on several factors the property’s age and value, the deductible amount, coverage type, and location.
 The average cost of insuring a mobile home in the United States can vary from $250 per year to over $800.
 In an area like California, which has higher property values, insuring a manufactured home may cost $800 or more per year.

 Get the Right Manufactured Home Insurance Policy